 - There's a blink-and-you-miss-it example early in the Duelist Kingdom arc in the manga.
 The characters are just getting used to the idea that the other Yugi is a separate person instead of just Yugi acting weird (or, Yugi is getting used to it, and his friends are looking awkward).
 Yugi mentions that his other self is feeling sad, and Jonouchi leans in to the Millennium Puzzle and shouts "Cheer up, Other Yugi!"
 Later on, Jonouchi gets some bad news about his sister and gets angsty.
 Yugi looks like he wants to comfort his friend, there's a scene from behind Yugi's head as he approaches... and then the Other Yugi leans in and shouts "Cheer up, Jonouchi!"
-It's not much, until you consider that three books ago, the Other Yugi was still setting people on fire for fun.
+It's not much, until you consider that a few books ago, the Other Yugi was still setting people on fire for fun.

 - The Kaiba brothers' reunion at the end of Duelist Kingdom is a very heartwarming scene in the anime but even more so in the manga.
 In the manga, their reunion marks the first time Mokuba sees his brother out of the coma Yugi's "Mind Crush" put him in months earlier, and it also marks the completion of Kaiba's shattered heart.